 Is the food, nutrient, or diet broadly consistent with “healthy eating” messages?

 Yes.
-Polyphenol-rich foods are a nutrient-dense, low-energy density food group, consistent with public health messaging to consume a variety of coloured fruits and vegetables.
+Polyphenol-rich foods are a nutrient-dense, low-energy density food group, consistent with public health campaigns, like ‘5-a-Day’, and messaging to consume a variety of coloured fruits and vegetables.

 Are there populations who consume this nutrient, food or diet at this level, without obvious harmful effects?